 a.
 The DoD Components may fill requests for materiel or requisitions through lateral redistribution of assets.
 Redistribution methodologies and procedures apply to all materiel assets, including fuel and medical, regardless of funding source.
 With the exception of ammunition, principal items and equipment are excluded.
-Redistribution (cross-leveling) procedures for ammunition are in Volume 11 of this manual.
+Redistribution (cross-leveling) procedures for ammunition are in Reference (aq).